Rosa Graña Garland: Early life

-Rosa Angélica Graña Garland was born on 1 March 1909 in Lima, Peru, to Enriqueta Garland and Francisco Graña Reyes.
+Rosa Angélica Graña Garland was born on 1 March 1909 in Lima, Peru, daughter of Enriqueta Garland and Francisco Graña Reyes.
 As a child, she cut her own hair, leaving her head bare, and earned the nickname "Mocha" (slang for head).
 Her father was a surgeon who had performed brain surgery in 1953 using an ancient Incan technique, and was at one time the president of the International College of Surgeons.
 She was one of seven siblings, which included Francisco Graña Garland, the editor of La Prensa, who was murdered in 1947.

 Though mostly raised in Lima, the family traveled widely, and lived in exile for five years (1930–1935) in Panama after the coup d'état toppled President Augusto B. Leguía, under whose regime Francisco had served as vice president of the Peruvian Congress.
 After her time in Panama, Graña lived briefly in Spain before returning to Peru.